drewhamilton/drewhamilton.dev/content/posts/binary-compatibility-validator.md

 The open-source Kotlin [binary compatibility validator](https://github.com/Kotlin/binary-compatibility-validator) is a great tool.
 When added to a project, it fails the build on any change the public API surface.
-If the API changes are intentional, you fix the build by updating the readable summary of the public API in source control.
-If you maintain a library that is consumed as a compiled binary, it is wise to use some form of binary compatibility validation, and this is the easiest such tool I know of: It only takes about 3 minutes to add it to a project.
+If a public API change is intentional, you fix the build by updating the summary of the public API in source control.

+If you maintain a library that is consumed as a compiled binary, it is wise to use some form of binary compatibility validation, and this is the easiest such tool I know of.
+It takes maybe 3 minutes to add it to a project.
+And the public API summary it produces is easy for a developer to read.

 My main project at work for a few months has been a new set of Android libraries.
 They're not stable yet; we aim to stabilize them within a few more